-Each Fund may also realize long-term capital gains when it sells or redeems a security that it has owned for more than one year and when it receives capital gain distributions from ETFs in which that Fund owns investments.
-Each Fund may realize short-term capital gains from the sale of investments that such Fund owned for one year or less.
-Each Fund may realize ordinary income from distributions from ETFs, from foreign currency gains that are not section 1256 contracts, from interest on indebtedness owned by a Fund and from other sources.
+Each Fund may realize short-term capital gains from the sale of investments that such Fund owned for one year or less and from investments in section 1256 contracts.
+Each Fund may realize ordinary income from distributions from

+ETFs, from foreign currency gains that are not section 1256 contracts, from interest on indebtedness owned by a Fund and from other sources.